By the end of this section, you will be able to do the following:

 - Explain the first and second laws of thermodynamics

 Thermodynamics refers to the study of energy and energy transfer involving physical matter.
 The matter and its environment relevant to a particular case of energy transfer are classified as a system, and everything outside that system is the surroundings.
 For instance, when heating a pot of water on the stove, the system includes the stove, the pot, and the water.
 Energy transfers within the system (between the stove, pot, and water).
 There are two types of systems: open and closed.
-An open system is one in which energy can transfer between the system and its surroundings.
+An open system is one in which energy and matter can transfer between the system and its surroundings.
 The stovetop system is open because it can lose heat into the air.
-A closed system is one that cannot transfer energy to its surroundings.
+A closed system is one that can transfer energy but not matter to its surroundings.

 Biological organisms are open systems.
 Energy exchanges between them and their surroundings, as they consume energy-storing molecules and release energy to the environment by doing work.
 Like all things in the physical world, energy is subject to the laws of physics.
 The laws of thermodynamics govern the transfer of energy in and among all systems in the universe.